chobidog/my_ohmyzsh_config/README.md

 # My Custom OHMYZSH Themes

 This repository that i created for own ohmyzsh customed Theme.
-The Oh My Zsh is a framework to manage a zsh configuration.if you wanna know more deeper, follow this page.：[Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh)。
+The Oh My Zsh is a framework to manage a zsh configuration.if you wanna know more deeper, follow this page.：[Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh).
-## why I create own Themes
+## Why I create own Themes

 Although there are many pre-existing themes available online, none of them really matched my preferences.
 However, by creating my own theme, I was able to freely choose the text colors and prompts to suit my tastes.
 That's why I made it myself, and it was relatively easy.